Ylese/Research-Repository/README.md

 -   [User](Python_Exercises\Lectures\Library\User.py)
 -   [Book](Python_Exercises\Lectures\Library\Book.py)

 ### [Character](Python_Exercises\Lectures\Character.py)
 This program contains basic information about OOP.
-It includes class Character with attributes 'name', and 'health_points'.
+It includes class Character with attributes `name`, and `health_points`.

 ### [Starter](Python_Exercises\Lectures\Ex-1-starter.py)
-In this code, the turtle banana will move forward by 100 units, then turn left by 90 degrees, and finally move forward by 50 units.
-These commands create a simple drawing using the turtle graphics library.
+This code uses a Turtle object named `banana` to draw a simple shape that resembles an inverted letter "L." The turtle moves forward, turns left, moves up, turns right, and moves to the right again to create this shape.
+Turtle graphics are often used for teaching programming concepts and creating simple drawings.

 ### [Shapes](Python_Exercises\Lectures\Ex4-shapes.py)
-When you run this code, it will display a Turtle graphics window and draw a pentagon with each side of 100 units in length.
-You can change the sideNums variable to draw polygons with a different number of sides.
+When you run this program, it will create a graphics window, draw a polygon (in this case, a pentagon) with 5 sides, and exit when you click on the window.
+You can modify the `sideNums` variable to draw polygons with a different number of sides.

 ### [Constructor](Python_Exercises\Lectures\P2.py)
-This code snippet includes the basic knowledge about the OOP constructor.
+This code defines a simple class Demo with a constructor `__init__`.
+When an object of this class is created (as shown by `d = Demo()`), the constructor is executed, and it prints "Good morning" to the console.
+The `constructor` is a special method that gets called automatically when an object is instantiated from a class, and it can be used to initialize attributes or perform any setup needed for the object.

 ### [Constructor (2)](Python_Exercises\Lectures\P3.py)
-This code snippet is also about the concept known as the constructor, it shows the calling of a variable outside the class.
+This code defines a class `A` with a constructor that initializes two instance variables `a` and `b`.
+It also has a method `addNumber` that calculates and prints the sum of these variables.
+When an instance `abc` is created with values `10` and `30`, it can call the `addNumber` method to perform addition on these values and display the result.

 ### [OOP](Python_Exercises\Lectures\Test.py)
-This code snippet includes the introduction for OOP, it shows public and private variable,  normal method, how you call a method outside the class, and the meaning of the word 'self' in a method.
+This code defines a class `Test` with class attributes and methods.
+It creates an instance of the class and calls the `display` method successfully but encounters an error when trying to access the private attribute `__b` in the `addNumbers` method.

 ### [Loops](Python_Exercises\Lectures\w1-loops.py)
-This script is about python loops, 'for' loops and 'while' loops are included here.
-Random module and Time module was imported in this script.
+This script is a collection of code snippets that demonstrate various concepts related to `timers`, `loops`, and `random` number generation.

 ### [Print & Input](Python_Exercises\Lectures\w1-print-input.py)
-This is the first lecture we had in programming, it includes the basic function 'print' and 'input'.
-It is explained that a single quote or a double quote can be used in a one line sentence, while the triple quote is used to create a paragraph form of the sentence.
+This is the first lecture we had in programming, it includes the basic function `print` and `input`.
+It is explained that a single quote `'` or a double quote `"` can be used in a one line sentence, while the triple quote  `"""` `'''` is used to create a paragraph form of the sentence.
 You can occupy as many lines as you like, as long as you use tripe quotes.

-In this script, I also included if-else statements, just to test my capabilities and my knowledge in this certain topic.
-I've learned it from w3schools website.
+In this script, I also included `if-else` statements, just to test my capabilities and my knowledge in this certain topic.
+I've learned it from `w3schools` website.

+The script combines `colorful text`, `user input`, and `ASCII art` to create an interactive and visually appealing menu.
+Depending on the user's choice, they will see a different `ASCII art` representation of the selected item.

 ### [Functions](Python_Exercises\Lectures\w2-functions.py)
-This script is about functions.
-At first, I had a lot of trouble understanding it, but after awhile, I've come to understand the use of a function.
-It is used to prevent your code from repeating, because as the time goes by, you will need to have more classes, more functions, and more attributes.
-And knowing the basic information about Functions is a must.

-This script includes the basic information about Functions, how to use and call it.
+This script demonstrates how to create `functions` with `parameters`, use them to avoid code repetition, and illustrates the concept of `variable scope` within and outside functions.

 ### [Lists](Python_Exercises\Lectures\w2-lists.py)
+This code snippet serves as a practical introduction to working with `lists` in Python, demonstrating common operations like `indexing`, `appending`, and `removing elements`, as well as finding `statistics` like the `maximum`, `minimum`, `average`, and `sum` of values in a list.

-This script shows different kinds of lists, whether it is string or integer.
-In this script, not only the lists were used, for loops and importing modules were also executed.
+In this script, not only the lists were demonstrated, `for` loops and importing `modules` were also executed.

 ### [Random Choice](Python_Exercises\Lectures\w2-random-choice.py)
-This script includes random module, it shows how to import a specific, class, attribute or variable from a module.
+This code demonstrates a simple use case of the `random.choice()` function to randomly select an item from a list of cities and print it as part of a travel-related message.
+The `random` module is used for randomization, and the specific `choice` function is imported for this purpose.

 ### [Strings](Python_Exercises\Lectures\w2-strings.py)
-This lecture is the continuation and more broad knowledge about strings.
-The instructor discussed different kinds of strings and taught us some basic shortcut we can use in coding.
+This code provides an overview of string handling in Python, including string declaration, indexing, length, comparison, concatenation, conversion, and the use of escape sequences for special characters within strings.

 ### [Class](Python_Exercises\Lectures\w3-class.py)
-This lecture is about Class, class Test is used as an example.
-Privacy and protection of variable is also discussed in this script.
-The instructor showed us how to call a method outside the class, and taught us that the private variable cannot be called outside and will basically error.
+This lecture illustrates the concept of `public`, `protected`, and `private` variables in a `class`. `Public variables` are accessible from anywhere, `protected variables` should not be accessed directly from outside the class (though it's not enforced by Python), and `private variables` are intended to be hidden from external access, with access typically controlled through getter and setter methods.

 ## Exercises
 This section is for python exercises given by the lecturers and was done by the students.
 These are the weekly activities given to test the python skills of the students, and to expand their knowledge in python.